trwnh/namecheap/README.md

 # namecheap
 certbot manual auth hook for DNS-01 with namecheap and subdomain cert support

+> [!NOTE]
+> i no longer use namecheap, and so i have stopped maintaining this script.

 ## requirements
 - python
   - requests